About the project

 • explore and develop a range of referral access points for the service such as GP patient registration forms, care coordination processes and community link workers/social prescribers.

-Lambeth Clinical Commissioning Group (a key member of the Lambeth advance care planning consortium) will also run complementary training for statutory health and care professionals in summer 2020 to help build:
+Work with SE London Clinical Commissioning Group (a key member of the Lambeth advance care planning consortium) to run complementary training for statutory health and care professionals to help build:

 • understanding of advance care planning